 Verizon Announces A $5B Commitment To Continue Investing In America And Supporting Small Businesses

-NEW YORK, May 13, 2025 (GLOBE NEWSWIRE) -- Verizon today announced a commitment to invest $5 billion over the next five years in US small business suppliers with the launch of its new Small Business Supplier Accelerator.
+NEW YORK, May 14, 2025 /3BL/ - Verizon today announced a commitment to invest $5 billion over the next five years in US small business suppliers with the launch of its new Small Business Supplier Accelerator.
 The program helps create a pipeline for American small businesses, many of which are owned by veterans, to work with Verizon and other large corporations.
 This program is designed to strengthen small businesses - the backbone of the US economy - and to help the country create a more resilient supply chain.

 The Verizon Small Business Supplier Accelerator builds on the comprehensive support that Verizon has provided to small businesses and the communities they serve for years.
 On top of the $5B in supplier spend, the program aims to empower American small businesses to work with Verizon and other large corporations through targeted training and flexible solutions such as faster payment terms, modified insurance requirements and adjusted indemnification requirements.
 The goal is to make it easier for small businesses to join Verizon's supplier network.